 A trademark is a word, logo, phrase, symbol, or design (also referred to as a “mark”) used to distinguish goods or services.
-The ultimate goal of trademarks is to protect consumers from brand confusion and be tricked into buying an unintended product.
+The ultimate goal of trademarks is to protect consumers from brand confusion and being tricked into buying an unintended product.
 Whether or not you should apply for trademark registration depends on a variety of factors.

 There are two types of trademarks; common law and registered.

-Common Law Trademark – A business has common law rights to their company name and brand name for its products as soon as the name is in commercial use.
+Common Law Trademark – A business has common law rights to its company name and brand name for its products as soon as the name is in commercial use.
 A common law trademark is fine for many businesses but only provides protection in a limited geographic area.
 An unregistered trademark uses the TM symbol.

 Registered Trademark – For greater protection, a trademark can be registered with the federal government.
-Once you begin selling a product or service with the mark, you can make a claim to the exclusive right to use a trademark through the United States Patent and Trademark Office (USPTO).
+Once you begin selling a product or service with the mark, you can make a claim for the exclusive right to use a trademark through the United States Patent and Trademark Office (USPTO).

-Under common law, it may be more difficult to assert your rights if you need to file suit to challenge another business using a similar mark.
-If a businesses outside of your geographic area were to start using the name, registering the trademark would be extremely difficult, if not impossible.
+Under common law, it may be more difficult to assert your rights if you need to file a suit to challenge another business using a similar mark.
+If businesses outside of your geographic area were to start using the name, registering the trademark would be extremely difficult, if not impossible.
 For this reason, some business owners decide to register for a trademark early on.

-Copyrights, patents, and trademarks are all terms related to intellectual property, but are often confused.
+Copyrights, patents, and trademarks are all terms related to intellectual property but are often confused.
 Generally, copyrights protect written works while patents protect ideas, and trademarks protect brands.

 Learn more about the differences between trademarks copyrights and patents.

 Do I Need to Trademark My Business Name?